Note

 - Last modified: The date and time in Coordinated Universal Time (UTC) when the investigation was last modified.

-You can customize the displayed columns and the order of the columns in the Investigations dashboard by selecting Edit columns.
+Select Edit columns to customize the displayed columns and the order of the columns in the Investigations dashboard.
 Choose the columns to display or drag and drop columns to reorder.

 Create an investigation

-Depending on the scenario, investigations are created in each of the following methods:
+Depending on your scenario, you can create investigations in each of the following methods:

 - From Microsoft Defender XDR incidents: Create an investigation from a Defender XDR incident.